There’s one thing that separates a tasty burger from a phenomenal one.

 Grill the brioche buns for 15-20 seconds, then remove them with tongs and set aside on a plate.
-You can toast both sides, or just the inside of the buns.
+You can toast both sides, or just the insides of the buns.

-Gently place the burgers on the grill, with the depression facing up.
+Gently place the burgers on the grill, with the depressions facing up.
 Don’t press them down.

 Grill for 4 minutes, or until well browned on the first side.